Viewing archives for History and Joint Schools

 Introduction

 I started my undergraduate degree in history, with a double minor in Caribbean Studies and Cultural Anthropology at the University of Toronto but left after a year to work in community organising and education.
 Following a six-year hiatus from university, which included traveling and working for several years in Japan, I completed my undergraduate degree and immediately pursued a master’s in history at the University of Victoria, BC.
 I was awarded the Social Science and Humanities Research Council Scholarship (SSHRC) to pursue a PhD, which I did at the University of Warwick.
 My dissertation focused on discourses and practices of sexual-economic exchange in Jamaica and Britain from the late eighteenth century to the late nineteenth century.
 Following my PhD, I worked for a year as an Education and Outreach Officer at the Modern Records Office in Coventry before taking up a permanent position in 2016 as Senior Teaching Fellow and Director of Student Experience in the History Department at the University of Warwick.
-In October 2021 I took up the position of Associate Professor and Brittenden Fellow in Black British History at the Queen’s College.
+In October 2021 I took up the position of Associate Professor and Brittenden Fellow in History at the Queen’s College.

 Teaching